Semester project checkin

 Formal project proposal

-Due at the end of the week (Nov.
-17th); details on Moodle.
+Due on Nov.
+16th 23rd; details are on the course website and Moodle.
 Can be completed as a written essay or video recording

 Final submission